lahoffm/aclu-bail-reform/CONTRIBUTING.md

 inmate_race	| ```'black'/'white'/'hispanic'``` etc.
 inmate_age | Age in years
 inmate_dob	| Date of birth, [Postgres timestamp format](https://www.postgresql.org/docs/9.1/static/datatype-datetime.html), ```'2004-10-19'```.
 Some counties only post year of birth. inmate_address | Address, including if they list no address.
-Useful later to see where arrests are clustering. booking_timestamp | [Postgres timestamp format](https://www.postgresql.org/docs/9.1/static/datatype-datetime.html), ```'2004-10-19 10:23:54 EST'``` - if county doesn't provide time, just insert date.
+Useful later to see where arrests are clustering.
+Just insert how the county lists it, ETL code can parse it into standard format later. booking_timestamp | [Postgres timestamp format](https://www.postgresql.org/docs/9.1/static/datatype-datetime.html), ```'2004-10-19 10:23:54 EST'``` - if county doesn't post time, just insert date.
 If they just post arrest time, insert that, because booking would occur soon after that. release_timestamp | [Postgres timestamp format](https://www.postgresql.org/docs/9.1/static/datatype-datetime.html), ```'2004-10-19 10:23:54 EST'``` - only fill out if they list an inmate as released.
-This data could be in separate release records, listed side-by-side with the booking/roster/inmate-name records, or not listed at all.
+If county doesn't post time, just insert date.
+This data could be in separate release records or listed side-by-side with the booking/roster/inmate-name records.
 ETL code will decide for each county how to interpret absence of release date.
-If release date is posted as ```Estimated```, append ```'estimated'``` to timestamp. processing_numbers | Arrest/booking/case/docket IDs if county posts them.
+If release date is posted as ```Estimated```, append to timestamp like ```'2004-10-19 10:23:54 EST estimated'```. processing_numbers | Arrest/booking/case/docket IDs if county posts them.
 Prefix with brief description like ```'Police case #12345'``` or ```'Docket ID for charge 3: 12345'```.
 If multiple IDs available, separate with semicolons like with ```charge```.
 Maybe useful later to look up inmates' eventual outcome. agency | Arresting/booking agency, only if specifically listed.
 Could be useful to target policy advocacy if county has multiple agencies facility | Facility at which inmate is held.
 Leave blank if they don't post it, maybe county only has one jail.
 Could be useful for determining specific jails of interest.